Sh*t as FertilizerApr 21, 2021

 There’s a broader opportunity here, too.
 The pandemic exposed how many of us are unprepared to age successfully during this time of extended of longevity.
 Are you really prepared to live to 100?
 Research tells us that healthy aging is more about our lifestyle than our DNA.
 Do you have purpose?
 Are you socially connected?
 Are you physically active?
 Are you in good financial shape?
 These and other lifestyle questions are good to ask in this moment.

 Not to be overlooked is the role of place.
-The right place adds to our health and overall well-being just as the wrong place takes away from them.
+The right place adds to our health and overall well-being just as the wrong place take away from them.
 Did the pandemic reveal that you are in the right place for you?
-Keep in mind that place includes not just your built environment and physical dwelling, but region of the country, metropolitan area and neighborhood.
+Keep in mind that place includes not just your built environment and physical dwelling but region of the country, metropolitan area and neighborhood.

 Don’t forget the role of community to contribute to and be supported by.
 Websites like Zillow can miss this element.
 Community is where we can find our A-team.
 For us, the pandemic has crystallized who we can lean on and who we can actively support.
 Our family has quasi-adopted an elder in the neighborhood – driving to errands, putting up holiday lights, sharing meals – to the benefit of everyone involved.